unrealpatch/ADatME/README.md

 A REWARD for watching.
 The manufacturer, the "MAN", will need to know several things before they present you with an AD.
 In this case; size of lawn, sitdown mower versus push or self propel, electric versus gas.
-This questions and answers go into your PROFILE.
+These questions and answers go into your PROFILE.
 You need to create a PROFILE, if you want the REWARD.
 The REWARD is only for the person who watched the AD, it is not transferable.
 If someone wanted to learn about lawnmowers and did not want a REWARD, they could sign in as a GUEST USER.